a-n-rose/a-n-rose.github.io/_posts/2018-09-26-english-speech-to-ipa.md

 3) with or without overlap

-To give you an idea of what the window shift variable looks like, let's take the word *shallow* as an example.
+To give you an idea of what the window shift/ overlap variable looks like, let's take the word *shallow* as an example.
 Here is what the '3-letter labels' would look like if they had overlap:

 * sha, hal, all, llo, low